sonocotta/raspberry-media-center/README.md

 #### Louder Raspberry

 For Louder Raspberry, it is clearly not an option.
 You'd need a PD-enabled power adapter to run the board.
 Ideally, you should supply a 20V 3.25 Amp capable power source, common for modern laptops (Dell, HP, and Lenovo all tested and work perfectly).
 However, pretty much any 9V/12V/20V PD-enabled power adapter will work, most typically phone chargers with a quick charge option.
-The smallest of the family is a 25W model, which is plenty enough for both Raspberry Pi and DAC.
+The smallest of the family is a 25W model, which is plenty enough for both the Raspberry Pi and the DAC.

 The interesting part was all the phone and laptop chargers I used for the test (around five different makes of each), sounded great, with no hissing, no popping.
 (Apart from the Apple ones, they didn’t work.
 Likely they have Apple-specific PD protocol).
 This is probably because modern devices have become so noise-sensitive that manufacturers have been forced to do good work on noise levels.